How to Freeze a Column and Row in Google Sheets

-Effortlessly track data in your spreadsheet by freezing important rows and columns
+Effortlessly track data in your spreadsheet by freezing important rows and columns in Google Sheets

 In order to organize your data in a calibrated form or maintain track of every minute change in the quantity of data, Google Sheets always prove efficient.
 Arranging your data in a systematic order with labels often saves you from confusion.
 But when the scale of data is so huge that it doesn’t fit in one frame, then things get messy.

 In such dire situations, you can make use of labels to track the data of your need.
 However, when you scroll up-down or right-left, the labels also scrolls away.
 To get rid of this issue, Goggle Sheets provides a feature called ‘Freeze’.
 This feature helps you affix rows or columns and set them visible even when scrolled.

 In this article, you will gain an understanding of how to fix columns in Google Sheets.

 For the demonstration purpose, we will be using the following data set.

 In order to freeze a single column, you need to click on the ‘View’ button in the menu bar.
 A dropdown menu will appear in front of you.
 From the menu select ‘Freeze’.
 In the ‘Freeze’ menu, there will an option ‘1 column’, click on it.
 This will freeze the first column of the table.

 Once you click on the ‘1 column’ option, a thick divider will appear after the first column.
 This divider will indicate that the first column is frozen.